au-research/ARDC-23-things/_things/thing-13.md

 This will be your “source” record.
 -  Copy the Dublin Core-DDI crosswalk [table](http://www.ddialliance.org/resources/ddi-profiles/dc "DDI crosswalk table") from \#1 above into a blank document or spreadsheet.
-Can you create a high level metadata mapping from your source record to Dublin Core? (**Hint:** Click on “Registry View” in the bottom right-hand corner of the footer in the source RDA record).
-This explains the [Dublin Core Metadata Element Set](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-3 "Dublin core set explained in more detail") in more detail.
+-  Can you create a high level metadata mapping from your source record to Dublin Core?
+This explains the [Dublin Core Metadata Element Set](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-3 "Dublin core set explained in more detail") in more detail. (**Hint:** Click on
+“Registry View” in the bottom right-hand corner of the footer in the source RDA record).
-Don’t worry if you don’t have time to complete the entire record - just get a feel for the process.
+-  Don’t worry if you don’t have time to complete the entire record - just get a feel for the process.

 **Consider:** the most confounding issue you encountered in mapping metadata from one schema to another.
 How did you overcome it?